 The List of Specimens taken to be Suitable for Live Import (Live Import List)

 Under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act), a live specimen is allowed to be imported only if it is included on the Live Import List.
-The Live Import List was established in accordance with section 303EB of the EPBC Act under which the Minister for the Environment (the Minister) may establish a list of specimens that are taken to be suitable for live import.
+The Live Import List was established in accordance with section 303EB of the EPBC Act under which the Minister for the Environment and Water (the Minister) may establish a list of specimens that are taken to be suitable for live import.
 Specimens have been included on the Live Import List via two mechanisms as outlined below.

 At the commencement of the EPBC Act, specimens listed (or subject to import regulation) under the Wildlife Protection (Regulation of Exports and Imports) Act 1982 (Cth) (preceding legislation regulating wildlife import and export) were transferred to the Live Import List under the EPBC Act.
 Subsequent to the EPBC Act taking effect, the Minister has, under section 303EC of the EPBC Act, amended the List to include additional specimens deemed suitable for import.
 Specimens that are not listed may not be imported.